 Pupil Premium Funding

-The pupil premium is a new government initiative that targets extra money at pupils from deprived backgrounds.
-Research shows that pupils from deprived backgrounds underachieve compared to their non-deprived peers.
-The premium is provided to enable these pupils to be supported to reach their potential.
-The Government has used pupils entitled to free school meals (FSM), looked after children and service children as indicators of deprivation, and have provided a fixed amount of money for schools per pupil based on the number of pupils registered for FSM over a rolling six year period.
-This fixed amount of money is expected to increase every year for the course of this current Parliament.
-We will be using the indicator of those eligible for FSM as well as identified vulnerable groups as our target children to ‘close the gap’ regarding attainment.
+Pupil premium is a government initiative that targets extra money at pupils from disadvantaged backgrounds.
+Research shows that pupils from disadvantaged backgrounds underachieve compared to their non-disadvantaged peers.
+Pupil premium is provided to enable these pupils to be supported to reach their potential.
+The Government has used pupils who have been eligible for free school meals (FSM) at any point in the last six years (also known as Ever 6 FSM), looked after children and children whose parents are currently serving in the armed forces as eligibility criteria for the pupil premium, and have provided a fixed amount of money for schools per pupil based on these.

-- Ensuring that spending is directly linked to gaps in attainment
+- Ensuring that spending is directly linked to closing gaps in attainment

 - Developing our assessment system to identify gaps in learning